toniher/seqservice/README.md

 ## TODO
 * FIXING Websocket access behind proxies such as NGINX
-* FIXING piping when run as cron
 * Webpack: Consider putting manifest for hashed version
-* Keep track of submissions
+* Webpack and npm run: enable proper PRODUCTION and DEVELOPMENT behaviour
 * Allow single-hit accompanying analyses (e.g. ProtLoc or GO)
 * Generate alignment from results at user's choice
 * Start PSIBLAST from user choice of sequences
 * Include more HMMER options
-* Save other analysis in DB
 * Download results in different formats (CSV, etc.)
-* Allow syncing with CouchDB
+* Allow syncing/saving with a DB (e. g.
+CouchDB)
-* More coherent system of keeping params in configuration
-* Plug a task queue or submit to a cluster
+* Plug a task queue.
+By using https://github.com/paulmillr/chokidar and maybe Nextflow
-* Download databases if needed
+* Download input databases if needed (through CLI or web interface)
+* Plug an embeddable Genome Browser (e. g. igv.js)
+* More coherent system of keeping params in configuration for more different analyses